 Wavelet coherence (WC) analysis was used to identify which frequency bands within two time series were co-varying (Torrence and Webster, 1999).
-This definition is similar to that of a traditional cross correlation, and the WC was considered as a localised correlation coefficient in time-frequency space (Torrence and Compo, 1998; Grinsted et al., 2004).
-For this assessment, the SPEI1 as well as the six-month temporal scale series of teleconnection patterns, namely the BEST, WeMO, NAO, AO, EA, and SCAND, were utilised by initially applying Equation 10, as follows:

-330 where S is a smoothing operator, and XY are the two series.
+This definition is similar to that of a traditional cross correlation, and the WC was considered as a localized correlation coefficient in time-frequency space (Torrence and Compo, 1998; Grinsted et al., where S is a smoothing operator and the variable XY is the two series.
 The WC ranged from 0 to 1; if the value was closer to 1, then the correlation between the two series was higher.
-The cross-wavelet coherence analysis was performed using the 'wtc' function through the biwavelet R package (https://CRAN.R-project.org/package=biwavelet), and the WC 5% significance level was determined using Monte Carlo generated noise 1000 randomizations.
-An advantage of WC over the classical cross-correlation analysis is that the phase relationship is calculated such that the degree to which two-time series are positively or negatively related can be measured as both a function of time and period (Shulte et al., 2016).
+The cross-wavelet coherence analysis was performed using the "wtc" function through the "biwavelet" R package (https://CRAN.R-project.org/package=biwavelet, last access: 30 November 2019), and the WC 5% significance level was determined using 1000 randomizations of Monte Carlo-generated noise.
+An advantage of the WC over the classical cross-correlation analysis is that the phase relationship is calculated such that the degree to which two time series are positively or negatively related can be measured as both a function of time and period (Schulte et al., 2016).